learnk8s/learnk8s.io/src/microsAuthentication/content.md

 }
 ```

+_You connected to the Kubernetes API, but is your token valid?_

+Well, of course it is — otherwise the authentication would fail.

+_But what if you want to inspect the token and check the user and which groups it belong too?_

+_Or what if you want to validate someone else's token?_

+_Is there an API for that?_

-Next, you will see how you can invoke the Token Review API to verify a service account token.
+Let's explore how you could use Token Review API to verify **any** Service Account token.

 ### Sending a token verification request

 To issue a request to the Token Review API, you need two parts:

-1. The API endpoint that you should call which is `/apis/authentication.k8s.io/v1/tokenreviews`.
+1. The API endpoint — i.e. `/apis/authentication.k8s.io/v1/tokenreviews`.
 1. A payload with the information about the token that you wish to validate.

 The API endpoint expects a POST request with a JSON formatted payload of the following form: